Living-with-machines/DeezyMatch/README.md

 ### Quick tour

 In this "quick tour", we go through all the DeezyMatch main functionalities with minimal explanations.
-If you want to know more about each module, refer to the relevant part of README (also referenced in this section):
+Note that, we provide basic examples using the DeezyMatch python modules here.
+If you want to know more about each module or run DeezyMatch via command line, refer to the relevant part of README (also referenced in this section):

 * [Train a new model](#train-a-new-model):